-Here’s what happens when our worship leading becomes dominant in our eyes: We allow the excellence (or lack) of our musical/liturgical/technological execution to determine for us whether or not the Holy Spirit was at work.
-As a result (in our judgement), a tight band, a beautiful Cranmerian prayer and flawless sound engineering all equal a powerful presence of the Holy Spirit, and we head off to Sunday lunch very pleased.
+Here’s what happens when our worship leading becomes dominant in our eyes: We allow the excellence of our musical/liturgical/technological execution to determine for us whether or not the Holy Spirit was at work.
+As a result (in our judgement), a tight band, a beautiful Cranmerian prayer and flawless sound engineering all equal Holy Spirit worship, a powerful presence of the Holy Spirit, and we head off to Sunday lunch very pleased.

-Conversely, a lousy band, a pitchy choir, a dead liturgy and constant squealing feedback all equal (again, in our judgement) the complete absence of the Holy Spirit, and we head off to Sunday lunch feeling worthless.
+Conversely, a lousy band, a pitchy choir, a dead liturgy and constant squealing feedback all equal (again, in our judgement) the complete absence of the Holy Spirit worship, and we head off to Sunday lunch feeling worthless.

 But what if it’s more complicated than this?